Annual Review of Political Science: Editorial processes

 The Annual Review of Political Science is helmed by the editor or co-editors.
 The editors are assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editors, and serve terms of one year.
 All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.

-Current editorial committee

-As of 2022, the editorial committee consists of the two co-editors and the following members: